 This word is found in the Hebrew Scriptures 66 times.
 It is often translated as hell.
 The Septuagint Greek (LXX) translates it as Hades.

-“and they go down, they, and the whole of which they have, living Sheol-ward, and the Earth closes over them…” Num.
-16:33 YLT
+“and they descend themselves, and the whole of whom they possess, living Sheol-ward, and the Earth closes upon them…” Num.
+16:33 literal

-“The cords of Sheol surrounded me; The snares of death confronted me.
-In my distress I called upon the LORD, Yes, I cried to my God…” David’s Song, 2 Sam.
+“The cords of Sheol encompassed me; The traps of death confronted me.
+In my distress I called upon Yahweh, Yes, I cried to my God…” David’s Song, 2 Sam.
 22:6

 In Jeremiah 29:15 Babylon is also written with a terminative, directional case, babel-ah.
-“You have caused to stand up for us prophets Babylon-ward.”
+“You have caused to stand up for ourselves prophets Babylon-ward.”